-The County has agreed under the Disclosure Certificates and pursuant to Rule 15c2-12 of the Securities Exchange Act of 1934 (the "Rule") to provide certain annual financial information and operating data and notices of certain reporting of significant events.
+The County has agreed under the Disclosure Certificate and pursuant to the Rule to provide certain annual financial information and operating data and notices of certain reporting of significant events.
 These covenants have been made in order to comply with the Rule.
-As provided in that certain Continuing Disclosure Certificate, dated June 12, 1996 and that certain Continuing Disclosure Certificate, dated June 12, 1996 and that certain Continuing Disclosure Certificate, dated January 14, 1997, executed by the County in connection with the issuance of the Bonds (the "Disclosure Certificates"), this Annual Report is being prepared for publication with the Electronic Municipal Market Access, a service of the Municipal Securities Rulemaking Board ("EMMA") for the benefit of the owners of the Bonds and the participating underwriters.
-Capitalized terms used herein which are not otherwise defined shall have the respective meaning specified in the Disclosure Certificates.
+As provided in the Disclosure Certificate, this Annual Report is being prepared for publication with EMMA for the benefit of the owners of the Bonds and the participating underwriters.
+Capitalized terms used herein which are not otherwise defined shall have the respective meaning specified in the Disclosure Certificate.

-The information herein is being provided as required under Section 4 of the Disclosure Certificates.
+The information herein is being provided as required under Section 4 of the Disclosure Certificate.
+The required content of the annual reports and reporting of significant events for the Bonds along with the filing deadlines are listed in Appendix A.